FoodleBerlin/foodle/README.md

 List of Implemented Security features:
 - Input Validation
-- In the future use of Passwordless Login
 - Role based access control
 - HTTPS used only
 - Mangement use of (.env) file